sindresorhus/ky/readme.md

 Setting this to `false` may be useful if you are checking for resource availability and are expecting error responses.

+##### avoidCloningResponse

+Type: `boolean`\
+Default: `false`

+Don't clone response before `hooks.afterResponse`, `onDownloadProgress`, and method shortcuts.

+Useful to reduce browser memory consumption when fetching large responses.
+And in NodeJS, node-fetch doesn't get stuck if response is larger than highWaterMark.

 ##### onDownloadProgress

 Type: `Function`